 If you are concerned about any changes you experience, please talk with your doctor.
 You doctor will ask how long and how often you have been experiencing the symptom(s), in addition to other questions.
 This is to help figure out the cause of the problem, called a diagnosis.

 If cancer is diagnosed, relieving symptoms is an important part of cancer care and treatment.
-This may also be called symptom management, supportive care, or palliative care.
+This may be called palliative care or supportive care.
 Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.